yekyam/yekyam.github.io/_posts/2023-04-16-the_case_for_cpp.md

 - We have a good interface to interact with our structure
 - Our structure is generic, meaning we can reuse our code without duplicating it for other types.

-## Generic Objects - C++
+## Generic Objects - CPP

-C++ looks at what went right and formalizes it though the language and type system.
+CPP looks at what went right and formalizes it though the language and type system.

 The proper way of doing what we did in the C code would look something like this: